-Our daughter was bought a Trunki for Christmas (review will be coming soon!) and we will be taking it with us on our holiday.
+Our daughter was bought a Trunki for Christmas and we will be taking it with us on our holiday.
 We are going long haul so don’t have to worry about baggage allowances quite so much.
 It also means she will have a bag all to herself to pack with things to do on the plane and anything else random that she decides to take.
-We’ve also been using it as her toy suitcase when we go on short weekend trips as we have the space in the car.
+We’ve also been using it as her toy suitcase when we go on short weekend trips as we have space in the car.

 I’m really hoping it will come into its own at the airport as she loves any type of ride-on vehicles so she can wheel away to her heart’s content while waiting at the gate.

 Take a look at the full review of the trunki now we’ve been on our holiday to Florida.

 Once you have everything to pack and the suitcase then decide on the packing method.
 Throw everything in and hope for the best isn’t one of the options!

 Luckily, someone else out there in internet land has done the hard work of looking at a few different methods to find the best one.
 The article on Lifehacker can be found here to read in full.
 The methods looked at were: folded in piles (only top item can be seen), folded in rows (all items can be seen), bundled, and rolled.
 They also took a look at using packing cubes which I will save for later in the article.